Shuttle/Shuttle.Core.Pipelines/README.md

 });
 ```

-This will register the `IPipelineFactory` and, using the builder, add all `IPipeline` and `IPipelineObserver` implementations as `Transient`.
+This will register the `IPipelineFactory` and as `Singleton` and, using the builder, add all `IPipeline` imeplemtation as `Transient` and all `IPipelineObserver` implementations as `Singleton`.
 The pipeline instances are re-used as they are kept in a pool.

 Since pipelines are quite frequently extended by adding observers, the recommended pattern is to make use of an `IHostedService` implementation that accepts the `IPipelineFactory` dependency: